Dpdl-io/DpdlEngine/doc/Dpdl_API.md

 developed by
 **SEE Solutions**
 &copy; 2003

+## Dpdl scripting API Documentation

+DpdlEngine V1.0

 This is the Dpdl scripting API documentation.

 The API's are available as:
-- Java APIs -> The 'DpdlEgine lite' Demo release includes Java Runtime API's (1.5) and bluecove JRS-82 as defined in the class definition file './DpdlLibs/libs/classes.txt' -> Additional API can be added freely in the registered version.
+- Java APIs
 - Native import Libraries
 - Native functions

-Note: The Java API documentation is available only for registered version

-## Dpdl scripting API Documentation

-DpdlEngine V1.0
+### Java APIs

+Dpdl allows to load and access java classes and methods via dedicated API functions **`loadObj(..)`** and **`getClass(..)`**.

+This allows Dpdl to access a broad set of APIs and libraries.
+The references for resolving the classes are defined in the class definition file './DpdlLibs/libs/classes.txt'.

+The 'DpdlEgine lite' Demo release includes the Java Runtime API (1.5) and the bluecove JRS-82 API as defined in the  class definition file.

+Additional APIs and classes can be added freely in the registered version of DpdlEngine.

 ### Native import Libraries

 Auxiliary API libraries can be imported and used via the **`import(..)`** statement.